Ex-Philippine president Ramos says Duterte government a 'letdown'

 Duterte has spoken often of his respect for Ramos and that Ramos had persuaded him to run in the May election.

-It was no clear why Ramos made his criticism at this time and he was not available for comment.
+It was not clear why Ramos made his criticism at this time and he was not available for comment.

-Ramos is only president to score higher than Duterte in a Philippine opinion poll traditionally conducted after the first 90 days of each presidency.
+Ramos is the only president to score higher than Duterte in a Philippine opinion poll traditionally conducted after the first 90 days of each presidency.

 Duterte was rated "very good", with a net satisfaction rating of 64 percent in a Social Weather Stations Poll on Thursday, behind Ramos at 66 percent.
 Only 11 percent of 1,200 people polled were not satisfied with Duterte.